owin1022/Altek_3D_Camera/README.md

 ## Ready to Hack!

-Our library offers a high level API for using Intel RealSense depth cameras (in addition to lower level ones).
+Our library offers a high level API for using Altek depth cameras (in addition to lower level ones).
 The following snippet shows how to start streaming frames and extracting the depth value of a pixel:

 ```cpp